 2. Create sufficient space

-It's also important to make sure that icons aren't touching or stacked on top of each other.
-You can do this by creating space between icons, which will avoid confusion and clarify which icon belongs to which product.
+It's also important to ensure that icons aren't touching or stacked on each other.
+You can do this by creating space between icons to avoid confusion and clarify which icon belongs to which product.

 Example of icons that don't have enough space between them:

 As you can see in the example above, it's not instantly clear which icon belongs to which product.
 This is much clearer:

 Example of icons with enough space between them: